 Reed, Peter, Ed.; Rothenberg, David, Ed.

-ecology contributes to the philosophical foundations of environmental education and
+ecology contributes to the philosophical foundations of environmental education.
+Deep

-"questioning" ecology that recognizes the intrinsic value of nature, beyond
+ecology is a "questioning" ecology that recognizes the intrinsic value of

 Summer School in Deep Ecology, Macmillan, Catherine Hume